Current Lab Members

 M. Hakam Tiba, MD, MS

-Research Assistant Professor, Emergency Medicine, University of Michigan
+Research Associate Professor, Emergency Medicine, University of Michigan